vitelabs/crypto-info/tokens/vite-tutorial.en.md

 git push origin token-[tti_xxx]
 ```

 8. Under your repo page, click the "New pull request" button.
-Then, attach the detailed XXXXXXXXXXXXXXXXXXXXXXXX.
+Then, attach the detailed token project information, this includes but not limited to the following: (Project basic information; Project team background; Purpose of coinage; Contact information).

    Sample PR: https://github.com/vitelabs/crypto-info/pull/xxx